Trademark Registration in Japan

 ※Costs shown in the table do not involve prosecution fees i.e. filing response to office action.
 If you require detailed information, please contact us.

-※Please note that the fee for translation (from English into Japanese JPY1,000 per 100 words) in case of substantial list of goods/services and for forwarding a Trademark Certificate by courier mail will be added.
+※Please note that the fee for translation (from English into Japanese) of JPY1,000 per 100 words will be charged in case of many goods/services (100 words or more).
+Also, cost for forwarding a Trademark Certificate by courier mail will be charged.

 ※Miscellaneous fees are not covered in the above list.

 Prior to filing an application, we can conduct a trademark availability search for similar or identical trademarks previously filed or registered.
 We will prepare a search report on the chances of successful registration along with recommendations to assist in your decision-making.
 Normally, the search results will be sent to you by e-mail within 5 business days from date of receipt of your instruction.